SvenTern/mllab/docs/source/additional_information/contributing.rst

 There is of course room for the public to make contributions.
 The most useful are those that help to improve user experience.
-Good examples of this is writing tutorial notebooks which answer questions from the back of a chapter, mlfinlab recipes, improving docstrings, and adding new sphinx documentation.
+Good examples of this is writing tutorial notebooks which answer questions from the back of a chapter, mllab recipes, improving docstrings, and adding new sphinx documentation.

 Raising Issues
 ##############